As a nonprofit leader, it might be your job to choose the software your nonprofit will use. It is up to you to make the best choice!

 Seeing a message like: "Please download the latest version of the software" becomes a thing of the past with an online software.
 Most software companies (like AssoConnect) make regular improvements and upgrades to their softwares, and update them automatically.

 With this evolving type of software, you will always have access to new features and updated versions without having to lift a finger!

 Upgrades are almost always available at no extra cost on online software.

-There are few organizations that are just managed by a single person.
+There are very few organizations that are just managed by just a single person.
 It takes a village, right?
 That collaborative aspect that you have within your organization should be seen in your software as well.